mtkaz1/mtkaz1/README.md

 ⚡ I’m currently studying Electrical Engineering at the University of Calgary.
 💻 I’m particularly interested in low-level programming and embedded systems, but I love learning new languages and using them for my projects!
-📈 I’m actively building hands-on projects in embedded systems, control systems and more to improve my practical engineering skills.
+📈 I’m actively building hands-on projects in embedded systems and more to improve my practical engineering skills.

 ###